 OxyHives is a natural spray that treats heat-induced hives.
 Simply put two sprays underneath your tongue two to three times a day to prevent or treat the onset of hives.

-The spray requires 2-3 hours to take effect.
-If heat hives affect you at night, take the drops well before you go to sleep.
+This heat hives treatment spray requires 2-3 hours to take effect.
+If heat hives affect you at night, take the drops several hours before you go to sleep.

 Eliminate hive-inducing triggers